Evergreen structure

 - Euonymus japonicus ‘Green Spire’

-- Euphorbia characias / Euphorbia × martinii
+- Euphorbia characias and Euphorbia × martinii

 - Euphorbia mellifera

-These provide a mix of height, texture, scent and reliability — and between them cover every brief we typically encounter across Kingston, Surbiton, Esher and Coombe.
+These provide a mix of height, texture, scent and reliability, and between them cover every brief we typically encounter across Kingston, Surbiton, Esher and Coombe.

 Evergreen plants that did not make the shortlist